-A Pennsylvania mechanic’s lien allows contractors to make claims of interest in a property when the owner hasn’t paid them on time.
+A Pennsylvania mechanic’s lien allows a contractor or supplier to claim an interest in a property they’ve serviced when the owner hasn’t paid them on time.
 By placing a lien on the property, the contractor (the “claimant”) attaches the owner’s debt to the property’s public record, making it difficult for the property to be sold or refinanced.

 Subcontractors only have the right to file a lien under the following circumstances (§ 1301(b)):